techprimate/TPPDF/README.md

 A `PDFImage` can also include a optional `caption` which is either a `PDFSimpleText` or `PDFAttributedText`.
 The caption is underneath the image and has the image width as the maximum available width.
+All image settings are customizable per image-object.

 If you set a `size` it will try to fit in this size, defaults to `CGSize.zero` which will then use the actual image pixel size.
 The image can either be scaled to fit the `width` the `height` or both.
-Adjust this by setting the `sizeFit` to either
+Adjust this by setting the `sizeFit` on of:

 - `PDFImageSizeFit.width`
 - `PDFImageSizeFit.height`
 - `PDFImageSizeFit.widthHeight`

 To optimize file size, images are resized and compressed using JPEG compression.
-By default both is enabled, but can change them by setting `options`.
+By default both is enabled, but can change them by setting `options` on the image instance.

 If resizing is enabled, the image will be resized to its frame size in the document.
-If compression is enabled, the image will be compressed using the value set in `quality` value.
-This value is between `0.0` for bad quality and `1.0` for best quality - default is set to `0.85`, which resolves in a good balance between compression and quality.
+If compression is enabled, the image will be compressed using the value set in the property `quality`.
+This value ranges from between `0.0` for bad quality and `1.0` for best quality - default is set to `0.85`, which resolves in a good balance between compression and quality.

 #### Images in one row